Former England captain Ray Illingworth dies aged 89

 Marylebone Cricket Club of which Illingworth was an honorary life member, also said it was “deeply saddened” to learn of his death.

-Farsley Cricket Club, Illingworth’s local club where he would prepare wickets well into his 70s, said cricket had “lost a great”.
+Farsley Cricket Club, Illingworth’s local side for whom he first played as a teenager and where he would prepare wickets well into his 70s, said cricket had “lost a great”.

 They added on Twitter: “Absolute LEGEND of a man you will be sorely missed by many!”